After Dental Implant Placement

 The dental work required to complete your treatment is complex.
 Most of the work involves actually making the new teeth before they are placed.
 Your appointments are considered more comfortable and more pleasant than previous methods of tooth replacement.
 Frequently, this process can be performed without local anesthesia.

-Your restorative treatment begins with specialized impressions that allow Dr. Gulbransen or Dr. Recksiedler to produce a replica of your mouth and implants.
+Your restorative treatment begins with specialized impressions that allow Dr. Recksiedler, Dr. Pun or Dr. Gulbransen (Retired) to produce a replica of your mouth and implants.
 We will also make “bite” records so that we see the relationship of your upper and lower jaws.
 With this information, we will make the abutments (support posts) that attach your replacement teeth to your implants.
 Various types of abutments exist.
 Frequently, we can use “off the shelf” abutments.
 Other times, custom abutments must be made of gold or a tooth-colored ceramic material.
 As you can imagine, these custom-made abutments add to the cost and treatment time involved.
 Which abutment to use is a decision that often cannot be made until after healing is complete and impressions have been made.

 The number of appointments and the amount of time required for each appointment is different for each patient.
 No two cases are exactly the same and regardless of the number of teeth replaced, the work must be completed with great precision and attention to detail.
 If you are having only a few teeth replaced, as few as three short appointments may be required.
 Between appointments, we will need time to complete the necessary lab work to make your replacement teeth.
 It is most beneficial that you keep all of your scheduled appointments.